rmccrear/level-4-course-content/week-4-coffee-shop-frontend/day-2/assignment.md

 - in `src/pages/products/index.jsx`, create a layout for the products page.
 - Use the `ProductCard` component to display a list of products.
 - Create mock data for products and iterate over them using `.map()`.
+- See [Rendering Lists](https://react.dev/learn/describing-the-ui#rendering-lists) in the React documentation for more information.

 Example:
 Note: you may put the mock data in a separate file and import it.
 You may also add test images to the `public` folder in your project.